Save on pet insurance for your pet

-With shelters and rescues bursting at the seams with unwanted dogs, it is every owner's responsibility to ensure their dog isn't part of the cycle of unplanned pregnancies swelling the dog population.
+With shelters and rescues bursting at the seams with unwanted dogs, it is every pet parent's responsibility to ensure their dog isn't part of the cycle of unplanned pregnancies swelling the dog population.
 Remember, it takes two dogs to make puppies, so this is down to keeping tabs on your male dog as well as the female.

 While spaying or neutering is the obvious answer, the evidence is shifting away from early surgery.
 Operating on an immature dog before their growth plates have closed can change the physical appearance of the adult and make them more prone to certain cancers or joint problems.
 So while removing their reproductive organs is the nuclear option, you may need other solutions while waiting for the dog to be mature enough for surgery.